Sunchang County

-Sunchang County (순창군, Sunchang-gun) is a county in North Jeolla Province, South Korea.
+Sunchang County is a county in North Jeolla Province, South Korea.
 It is located in a mountainous region of the province and is connected to the city of Jeonju by a modern double-lane free-way that was completed in 2011.

 Sunchang's claim to fame is its red pepper paste, or gochujang, which is supposed to be distinct from other recipes.
 The governor of the county puts his personal seal of approval on it to make it authentic Sunchang Gochujang.

 Famous people from Sunchang include Unification Minister Chung Dong-young, who was born there.

 History

 As a world-famous longevity town and famous producer of traditional soybean pastes including hot pepper paste, the green and citizen-friendly town, Sunchang was once called 'Okcheon' and 'Osan' during the Mahan Period.

 It was called 'Sunhwa' during the unified Shilla Period and then 'Sunchang-hyeon' during the Goryeo Period.
 Sunchang was elevated from hyeon to gun (County) when the Buddhist monk Jeongo, who came from the town, took the honorable duty as the Monk of the State in 1319 (the 1st year of King Choongsook's reign).